The Clearinghouse for Military Family Readiness

 In addition, the College is piloting a quality assurance plan, which is intended to review the quality of the design of each of its online courses.
 This e-learning continuous quality improvement process (e-LCQI) is a process by which data is collected from a number of sources including students, peer faculty, and learning designers.
 The ultimate goal is to inform the decision making process for making enhancements and improvements to existing online courses.

 College of Earth and Mineral Sciences

-The Dutton e-Education Institute works in partnership with the College of Earth and Mineral Science’s five academic departments to cultivate the capacity to design, create, and sustain online courses and programs that embody the best practices of e-education.
-The Dutton e-Education Institute’s personnel includes a director, assistant director, lead program faculty, faculty instructors, learning design specialists, programmers, multimedia specialists, and administrative support staff.
-To date, the College offers 19 online degree and certificate programs.
+The Dutton e-Education Institute works in partnership with the College of Earth and Mineral Science’s five academic departments to cultivate the capacity to design, create, and sustain online courses and programs that embody the best practices in education.
+The Dutton Institute’s personnel includes the assistant dean for online learning, director of learning design, lead program faculty, faculty instructors, learning design faculty members, instructional designers, programmers, multimedia specialists, and administrative support staff.
+To date, the College offers 20 online degree and certificate programs.
 The College has developed more than 130 online and blended courses that attract 1,500 adult professionals annually in addition to our resident students.

 To address the need for online course quality assurance in the College of Earth and Mineral Sciences, the Dutton Institute has developed a large repository of faculty development resources, located at http://facdev.e-education.psu.edu/.
-The site includes popular resources “Managing Your Online Course” (a checklist that walks faculty through the course delivery process, step-by-step, a faculty peer review process for online teaching, and a course blueprint that is used in the initial stages of course development.
+The site includes many popular resources, such as “Managing Your Online Course” (a checklist that walks faculty through the course delivery process, step-by-step), a faculty peer review process for online teaching, and a course blueprint that is used in the initial stages of course development.